-On joining the school, employees are required to undertake training on Data Protection and ICT Security as part of their induction.
-They will not be allowed to use the school's network until successfully completing the training.
+On joining the school, employees required to read and sign 'Acceptable Use of IT' policy as part of their induction.
+They will not be allowed to use the school's network until successfully completing this.

 The Data Protection Officer works with the school to maintain the on-going programme of annual training and awareness to maintain a high level of understanding of Data Protection and security among all staff and to communicate any legal or policy changes that occur.